 The United Nations-backed administration in Libya transitioned to an interim government without a hitch on Tuesday, capping a diplomatic process meant to lead to nationwide democratic elections in late December.

-At a ceremony in Libya’s capital Tripoli, the outgoing prime minister, Fayez al-Sarraj, and his U.N.-backed Government of National Accord handed off power to Libyan businessman Abdul Hamid Mohammed Dbeibah, the interim prime minister, and to Libyan diplomat Mohammad Younes Menfi, leader of a three-person presidential council along with Mossa al-Koni and Abdullah Hussein al-Lafi.
+At a ceremony in Libya's capital Tripoli, the outgoing prime minister, Fayez al-Sarraj, and his U.N.-backed Government of National Accord handed power to Libyan businessman Abdul Hamid Mohammed Dbeibah, the interim prime minister, and Libyan diplomat Mohammad Younes Menfi, leader of a three-person presidential council, along with Mossa al-Koni and Abdullah Hussein al-Lafi.

 Earlier in the week, the new Government of National Unity was sworn in before Libya's House of Represenatives in Tobruk.

-Ján Kubiš, the Slovak diplomat who is U.N. special envoy to Libya and head of the U.N.
-Support Mission in Libya, or UNSMIL, called on the interim government to address “the many challenges the Libyan people face, enhance the living conditions and basic services and prepare the country for the holding of inclusive national elections,” according to a statement.
+Ján Kubiš, a Slovak diplomat and U.N. special envoy to Libya who heads the U.N.
+Support Mission in Libya, or UNSMIL, urged the interim government to address "the many challenges the Libyan people face, enhance the living conditions and basic services and prepare the country for the holding of inclusive national elections," according to a statement.